Film Exchange Building: History and construction

 Photograph of the building in its original state.

-The city of Detroit was known for being a very vibrant, culturally diverse and progressive city in its heyday.
-It was known as the birthplace of Motown culture and of the Big Three American auto companies.
-At over 100 movie houses, Detroit also had a very rich movie theater history from the 1920s through the 1950s.
-Some of the most luxurious halls in Detroit rivaled those in New York and Chicago.
+The city of Detroit was described as a vibrant, culturally diverse and progressive city in its heyday.
+It was thought of as the birthplace of Motown culture and of the Big Three American auto companies.
+At over 100 movie houses, Detroit also had a rich movie theater history from the 1920s through the 1950s.
+Some of the nicest halls in Detroit rivaled those in New York and Chicago.

 In major cities with large numbers of first and second-run theaters like Detroit, the film companies leased office spaces and facilities in buildings called "film exchanges".
-The film exchange is where exhibitors (theater owners) returned their old film and exchanged them for new releases.
+The film exchange is where exhibitors (theater owners) returned their old films and exchanged them for new releases.
 The area where the exchanges were located was most often called the "film row".

 The Detroit Film Exchange Building, also known as the FEB, is seven stories high and was completed in 1926.
 It is located on the corner of Cass Avenue and W. Montcalm Street, and it had stores along Cass Avenue and Montcalm Street with offices and lofts above.
 Some of the tenants included MGM, Warner Brothers, and Universal, each of whom leased whole floors in the building.
 It was the first building of its kind, and many other cities subsequently built film exchange buildings in a similar fashion.

 The Film Exchange Building employed a large office staff that included salespeople, bookkeepers, secretaries, clerks and typists in addition to those in the shipping and receiving departments.
 Also, because of the fragile nature of film stock (thin reels of celluloid played on a movie projector), there was a large staff of inspectors employed.
 Before being shipped to another theater, the staff of inspectors diligently inspected the entire reel for any damages consisting of tears, scratches, damaged patches, and ripped sprocket holes.
 Most often the damages were entirely repaired onsite, with the cost being billed to the theater returning the movie reel.
 Some film stock was made out of nitrate, which is very flammable, so those employees working with the film operated in fireproof rooms that had self-closing fireproof doors.